U.S. 'disturbed' by Iranian leader's criticism after deal

 It was a major policy achievement for both U.S. President Barack Obama and Iran's pragmatic elected President Hassan Rouhani.
 But both leaders have to sell it at home to powerful hardliners in countries that have been enemies for decades, referring to each other as the "Great Satan" and a member of the "Axis of Evil".

-In the case of Iran, the deal must win final acceptance from the National Security Council and ultimately Khamenei, who has so far withheld final judgement, thanking the negotiators while saying the text must still be scrutinised and approved.
+In the case of Iran, the deal must win final acceptance from the National Security Council and ultimately Khamenei, who has so far withheld final judgment, thanking the negotiators while saying the text must still be scrutinized and approved.

 In the United States, Republicans who control Congress have lined up against the deal, but Obama says he will veto any attempt to block it.